kubernetes/kubernetes/docs/devel/development.md

 ### Committing changes to your fork

 Before committing any changes, please link/copy these pre-commit hooks into your .git directory.
-This will keep you from accidentally committing non-gofmt'd go code.
+This will keep you from accidentally committing non-gofmt'd Go code.

 ```sh
 cd kubernetes/.git/hooks/